Moonwalker: "Come Together"

-In the conclusion to "Smooth Criminal", Sean, Katie and Zeke return to the city, believing that Michael is gone forever.
-As the boys talk about Michael, Katie walks away crying and clutching a paper star.
-As she sits in a corner wishing for him to come back, the paper star flies out of her hand and Michael walks out of the night fog.
-He takes them back to Club 30's, where they find that the club has turned into the backstage area of a concert.
-Michael's stage crew return the children's missing dog and then escort Michael onto the stage where he performs a cover of The Beatles song "Come Together" with the children watching and cheering him on from backstage.
+In the conclusion to "Smooth Criminal", Sean, Katie and Zeke return to the city, believing that Jackson is gone forever.
+As the boys talk about Jackson, Katie walks away crying and clutching a paper star.
+As she sits in a corner wishing for him to come back, the paper star flies out of her hand and Jackson walks out of the night fog.
+He takes them back to Club 30s, where they find that the club has turned into the backstage area of a concert.
+Jackson's stage crew return the children's missing dog and then escort Jackson onto the stage where he performs a cover of the Beatles song "Come Together" with the children watching and cheering him on from backstage.

 Closing credits

 During the closing credits, two more segments are shown.
-The first has Ladysmith Black Mambazo performing "The Moon is Walking" in Club 30's amidst behind-the-scenes clips.
+The first has Ladysmith Black Mambazo performing "The Moon is Walking" in Club 30s amidst behind-the-scenes clips.
 The second is a selection of slowed-down and sped-up clips from the "Smooth Criminal" segment, which was also used as an alternate music video to the song.
+The Bad album cover appears near the end of the credits.